 Imagine a world where in year from now, Google (Waymo really) or Apple comes out with self-driving cars that actually work.
-Where you can simply speak your destination, lean back, and close your eyes and in 30 minutes, you wake up and you’re at work.
+You simply speak your destination, lean back, close your eyes and in 30 minutes, you wake up and you’re at work.

 Also imagine that most other players have not advanced their tech.
-Tesla still claims to be self driving but really most people try it once or twice and then don’t turn it on.
-A number of cars companies are in a rush to come to this market so they have gone and quickly added a Radar and few cameras to their cars, so if you were willing to control the steering, they could maintain distance from the next car.
-A lot of people may have a hard time believing that it actually works, others will ask, how is this offering different from all the others that also have radars and cameras.
-But once you experience it, you will know that this is going to change the way we move around.
+For example, Tesla still claims to be self driving but really most people try it once or twice and then don’t turn it on.
+A number of car companies are in a rush to come to this market so they have gone and quickly added radar and few cameras to their cars, which means if you're willing to control the steering, they could maintain distance from the next car.
+Having experienced suboptimal alternatives, many people may have a hard time believing that it actually works.
+Others will ask, how is this offering different from all the others that also have radars and cameras.
+But once you experience a real self driving vehicle, you will know that this is going to change the way we move around.

 Finding the Holy Grail of Analytics

-That’s exactly how we wanted our customers to feel the first time they try ThoughtSpot.
-It has always been a Holy Grail for the Industry to be able to simply allow business users to ask the question and get the answer.
-Anyone who has experienced how painful it is to get the data questions you need answered in most enterprises would tell you that no one has found that Holy Grail.
+That’s exactly how we want our customers to feel the first time they try ThoughtSpot.
+It has always been a Holy Grail for the Industry to be able to simply allow business users to ask a question and get an answer.
+Anyone who has experienced how painful it is to get the data questions you need answered in most enterprises will tell you that no one has found that Holy Grail.

 Why have enterprises in every major industry made ThoughtSpot the leader in search and AI?
-It’s true others are trying to add search to their platforms as a feature or through acquisitions, but when it comes to analytics, search is not a side hustle.
+It’s true others are trying to add search to their BI platforms as a feature or through acquisitions, but when it comes to analytics, search is not a side hustle.
 It is the same analogy.
-Just like, It’s easy to fit a radar and camera in any old car.
-It’s very hard to make it truly self-driving, it is easy to add a search box on your UI and show demos, it is very hard to make it work in real life.
+Just like it’s easy to add a radar and camera in any old car, but very hard to make it truly self-driving, it is easy to add a search box on your UI and show demos, but very hard to make it work in real life.

 So what makes ThoughtSpot work at enterprise scale?

-3. Large Scale Natural Language Processing: With the tremendous advances in NLP technology and abundance of open source libraries, these days it is relatively easy for anyone to add a dependency parser, or a named entity extractor to get going on building a demo-worthy NLP engine.
+3. Large Scale Natural Language Processing: With the tremendous advances in NLP technology and abundance of open source libraries, these days it is relatively easy for anyone to add a dependency parser, or a named entity extractor to get going on building a demo-worthy natural language processing engine.
 The challenge comes from the fact that language and the entities change significantly from enterprise to enterprise.
 A drug company may have thousands of drugs and diseases in the language they express to ask questions while a retail company may have millions of products and product categories.
-Making the same NLP libraries work well these diverse situations becomes a very interesting problem that we have been chipping away for last 4-5 years, including with the launch of SearchIQ.
+Making the same NLP libraries work well in these diverse situations becomes a very interesting problem that we have been chipping away at for the last 4-5 years - including with the launch of SearchIQ.

 4. Enterprise Class Security with Search: An enterprise analytics product that gives unprecedented access to data is not going to go far without properly securing the data.
 If you allow row-level security, where different users have access to different subsets of rows (for example, the person in charge of Germany can only see data around transactions in Germany), then you also have to secure the search suggestions.
 For example, if someone types “Dai” and one of the suggestions is “Daimler” this may expose the fact that “Daimler” exists as a prospect or customer, which may not be okay.
 Turns out it is not easy to solve it at scale.
 We had to do some fundamental computer science innovation to make it possible.
 And we’re not aware of any other product doing it.

-5. A System that Truly Understands Relational Algebra and Complex Schemas: Most of the BI products have mostly simplified their own lives by assuming that the users are supposed to provide a single table extract or a set of tables that form a star/snowflake schema.
+5. A System that Truly Understands Relational Algebra and Complex Schemas: Most of the business intelligence products have mostly simplified their own lives by assuming that the users are supposed to provide a single table extract or a set of tables that form a star/snowflake schema.
 We have found that most of the value can be unlocked by bringing disparate sources of data.
 For example, bringing together sales and inventory with ad impressions and purchases uncovers insights you’d never find looking at those datasets in isolation.
-ThoughtSpot has invented new algorithms that inspects the structure of relationships between tables and automatically generate the right sequence of aggregations needed to get accurate results.
+ThoughtSpot has invented new algorithms, which inspect the structure of relationships between tables and automatically generate the right sequence of aggregations needed to get accurate results.

-We are certainly not stopping our innovation train anytime soon.
-Eagerly looking forward to some fierce competition and better products in the market.
+We are certainly not stopping our innovation train anytime soon, and are eagerly looking forward to some fierce competition and better products in the market.